 For instance, the FDA issued many warnings against advertised marketing products, such as Advanced Skin Brightening Formula, Sunsafe Rx, Solaricare and Sunergetic.
 The statement is that they put people’s health at risk by giving consumers a false sense of security that a dietary supplement could prevent sunburn, reduce early skin aging caused by the sun, or protect from the risks of skin cancer.

 3. Use safe sunscreen products

 Choose broad spectrum sunscreen products with SPF 15, or higher.
 If you plan to immerse your body in water while exposed to sun, make sure that your sunscreen is water resistant.

-The products you use should have one of the two ingredients: zinc oxide or titanium dioxide, which according to the FDA are safe and effective.
-On the other hand, two other used ingredients: aminobenzoic acid (PABA) and trolamine salicylate are proposed as not safe and effective for sunscreen use.
+The products you use should have one of two ingredients: zinc oxide or titanium dioxide, which according to the FDA are safe and effective.
+On the other hand, two other ingredients: aminobenzoic acid (PABA) and trolamine salicylate are proposed as unsafe and ineffective for sunscreen use.
 All other ingredients currently used for sunscreen products don’t have enough data yet to be proposed as safe.